October 29, 2017

 Between Santa Claus, Big Foot and the Agile Project Manager, which exists?
 Few people argue for the existence of Big Foot or Santa Claus, though most believe that Agile Project Managers exist.

 I would contend that none of them exist, especially the Agile project manager.
-(BTW we used a photo of a Wookie for Big Foot since all the pictures we had of Big Foot were blurry.)
+(BTW we used a photo of Chewbacca the wookie for Big Foot since all the pictures we had of Big Foot were blurry.)

-As you’ll see below, I do believe that Agile Project Management exists.
 Why do I think that there is no such thing as an Agile Project Manager?
-I think that putting one person in place to do those activities is counterproductive.
-Plus, many of the activities are unnecessary in an Agile environment.
+I think that putting one person in place to do those “project manager” activities is counterproductive.
+Plus, many of the activities that a project manager would do are unnecessary in an Agile environment.
 Here are some specific examples:

 The rest of this article will explore how Agile project management activities are handled in Agile and Scrum.
 We will look at the Agile Values and Principles, and the Scrum Guide.

-Here are two specific Agile Principles that speak to this:
+Here are two specific Agile Principles that speak to empowerment and self-organization:

 #5 – Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.

 Most knowledge workers today are self-motivated.
 This principle says to get those people into an environment where they can do their best work.
-Those people don’t need a project manager to direct their work or coordinate their tasks or remind them of deadlines.
+Those people don’t need a project manager to direct their work, coordinate their tasks or remind them of deadlines.

 #11 – The best architectures, requirements, and designs emerge from self-organizing teams.